-Get ready to wet a line in some of the best inshore fishing waters Texas has to offer.
-Our 5-hour private trip in Matagorda is your ticket to hooking into monster reds, slick trout, and doormat flounder.
-With room for you and three buddies, this is the perfect half-day escape for anglers looking to bend some rods and fill the cooler.
-Whether you're a seasoned pro or just getting your feet wet, Captain Chad knows these waters like the back of his hand and will put you on the fish.
+Get ready to wet a line in some of the best inshore waters Texas has to offer.
+Our 5-hour private trip in Matagorda is tailor-made for anglers looking to tangle with hard-fighting redfish, wily speckled trout, and tasty flounder.
+Whether you're a seasoned pro or just getting your feet wet, Capt.
+Chad and the Shallowrun Guide Service crew will put you on the fish and show you the ropes of Gulf Coast angling.
+Grab three of your fishing buddies and get ready for a half-day adventure you won't soon forget.

 "As always, CAPT.
 CHAD was awesome!
 He found the fish.
 Too many to count.
 Another great experience.
 R" - Richard